-I am truly grateful to our staff for all they do to make a difference for our students and families, particularly over the last two years, when patience and perseverance have been more important than ever.
+I am truly grateful to our staff for all they do to make a difference for our students and families.
 While we are always focused on staff wellness and morale, this has been an even more important consideration as we move forward.